Frequently Asked Questions

 Britmet's metal granulated tiles are made from the highest grade Aluzinc Steel.
 Each tile provides unmatched strength and exceptional performance when compared with traditional roofing materials.

-When compared with traditional concrete and clay roofing materials, Britmet (0.45mm) tiles are 1/7th the weight.
-As a result, one pallet of Britmet tiles can offer the same coverage as seven pallets of traditional roofing materials.
-This also reduces our carbon footprint.
+When compared with traditional concrete and clay roofing materials, Britmet (0.45mm) tiles are approximately 1/7th of the weight.
+As a result, one pallet of Britmet tiles can provide the same coverage as up to seven pallets of traditional roofing materials.

 Britmet lightweight roofing materials are renowned for being virtually maintenance free with a 50-year warranty!

 Britmet Lightweight Roofing manufacture lightweight tiles in both 0.45mm and 0.9mm thicknesses.
-As our tiles are fully dry-fix, this means vandals are unable to lift the tiles from the roof via hand, however, 0.9mm thickness provides our clients with the best anti-vandal properties, increasing security and protection from foot traffic.
+Due to the fixing detail, this means vandals are unable to lift the tiles from the roof via hand, our 0.9mm thickness provides our clients with the best anti-vandal properties, increasing security, durability and protection from foot traffic.

-Each tile profile has an extensive range of lightweight flashings and accessories required for a full roof installation while compling with the BBA backed 50-year warranty.
+Each tile profile has an extensive range of lightweight flashings and accessories required for a full roof installation while complying with the BBA and our 50-year warranty.
 We are even able to offer a hire service for guillotines and benders or supply roof windows, such as Velux and Fakro, with your order.

-An acrylic primer is applied to the steel then graded stone granules are embedded in a UV resistant, water base acrylic polymer and sealed with a final acrylic glaze before it is cured in the oven.
+An acrylic primer is applied to the steel, before graded stone granules are embedded into a UV-resistant, water-based acrylic polymer.
+A final acrylic glaze is then applied, and the tile is cured in an oven to ensure a durable, long-lasting finish.

-Britmet are proud to offer full specifications at no charge to their specifiers.
+Britmet are proud to offer full specifications at no charge.

 Britmet work with an extensive list of approved roofing contractors and can help provide you with a supply and fix budget quotation.